sdancyger/oracle-db-training/wk 1/readme.md

 - Exams must start on the date of the exam
 - Exams must start at the start time and end at the end time
 - Exams must be completed within start and end time frame

+## DFo_3_3_Practice

+Exercise 1: Relational Databases

+*In this practice you will analyze the given table structure and bring the table to the specified normal form.*

+1. Analyze the given table which is not normalized.
+The table holds information specific to items such as the Item ID, Color of the item, and the Unit price of each of the item.
+Some of the rows in the table have repeating group of information.

+Evaluate the data in the table and bring the table to first normal form:

+- 1NF = A single value ; no mult-valued attributes present.
+- The column for colors should have only one color and not two separated by a comma.

+2. Analyze the given table.
+The table is in the first normal form and has composite primary key made up of the Suppler ID and Store Id.
+The non-key attribute location is only dependent on the Store ID.

+Evaluate the data stored in the table and bring the table to second normal form:

+- 2NF = Any non-unique ID attribue is dependent on the entire unique ID.
+1NF must be achieved prior.
+- Store ID and Location
+- Store ID and supplies ID

+3. Analyze the given table and the data stored.
+In the table the Book ID is the primary key and the Category Description is dependent on the Category ID.

+Evaluate the data stored in the table and eliminate the transitive dependency to bring the table to the third normal form:

+- 3NF = No non-unique ID attribute can be dependent on another non unique ID attribute.
+2NF much be achieved prior.

+Exercise 2: Normalize Academic Database ERD

+*In this practice, you use un-normalized database models to create normalized database models.*

+1. For the Academic Database ERD, evaluate each entity against the rules of normalization, identify the misplaced attributes, and explain which rule of normalization each misplaced attribute violates.
+- Entities:
+    - Parent_information
+    - Student_course_detail
+    - Student
+    - Academic_session
+    - Department
+    - Course
+    - Exam_result
+    - Exam
+    - Online
+    - Seated
+    - Faculty_course_detail
+    - Faculty
+- Attributes:
+    - grade
+    - exam_ID
+    - exam_start_time
+    - exam_name
+    - exam_description
+    - course_ID
+    - course_name
+    - student_first_name
+    - student_last_name
+    - registration_year
+    - email
+    - number_of_working_days
+    - number_of_days_off
+    - exam_eligibility
+    - department_ID
+    - department_name
+    - department_head
+    - faculty_ID
+    - faculty_first_name
+    - faculty_last_name
+    - faculty_email
+    - login_date
+    - login_time
+    - details
+    - logon_ID
+    - logon_password
+    - building
+    - room
+    - date_time
+    - contact_hours

+Exercise 3: Validate an ERD for Normalization

+1. Evaluate the following unnormalized data in the USER entity and develop an entity relationship diagram that is normalized to third normal form.
+- ff

+2. A color scheme for a car includes specifications for paint color for the body and the interior colors and materials.
+For example: The “Desert” color scheme includes silver paint and gray leather interior; the “Sunburst” color scheme includes gold paint and cream leather interior.
+Does the model below follow the rules of Third Normal Form?
+If you spot a violation, correct it.
+- dd

+Exercise 4: Gather database requirements and Business Rules

+*In this practice you will analyze the case scenario provided and identify business rules.*

+1. Book.com is an online store on the Internet where customers can browse the catalog and select products of interest.

+        a.
+Every book has a title, isbn, year and price.
+The store also keeps the author and publisher for any book.

+        b.
+For authors, the database keeps the name, address and the url of their homepage.

+        c.
+For publishers, the database keeps the name, address, phone number and the url of their website.

+        d.
+The store has several warehouses, each of which has a code, address and phone number.

+        e.
+The warehouse stocks several books.
+A book may be stocked at multiple warehouses.

+        f.
+The database records the number of copies of a book stocked at various warehouses.

+        g.
+The bookstore keeps the name, address, email-id, and phone number of its customers.

+        h.
+A customer owns several shopping carts.
+A shopping cart is identified by a Shopping_Cart_ID and contains several books.

+        i.
+Some shopping carts may contain more than one copy of same book.
+The database records the number of copies of each book in any shopping cart.

+        j.
+At that time, more information will be needed to complete the transaction.
+Usually, the customer will be asked to fill or select a billing address, a shipping address, a shipping option, and payment information such as credit card number.
+An email notification is sent to the customer as soon as the order is placed.

+    Your task is to identify the business rules.

+2. Identify if the given description can be categorized as a Structural Business rule, Procedural Business rule or Programmatic Business rule.
+- ff